-The Master’s program in Curriculum & Instruction - Learning, Design, & Technology (formerly Instructional Technology) systematically prepares education, healthcare, and business professionals to create, deliver and analyze instruction and improve performance using effective technology tools.
+The Master’s program in Curriculum & Instruction - Learning, Design & Technology systematically prepares education, healthcare, and business professionals to create, deliver and analyze instruction and improve performance using effective technology tools.
 The program provides opportunities to learn new and innovative skills to integrate the latest technologies in teaching and learning.
 There is a strong connection between course activities and implementing and improving practices in an instructional setting.

-The Learning, Design, and Technology program consists of ten courses - two Curriculum and Instruction core courses and eight Learning, Design, and Technology specialization courses.
+The Learning, Design & Technology program consists of ten courses - two Curriculum and Instruction core courses and eight Learning, Design & Technology specialization courses.
 The program can be completed in five semesters.

 Each semester, students can choose classes that are taught face-to-face on the main UH Campus or at the new UH Sugar Land campus or they can choose online classes.
 Student may even complete the entire degree online if they wish.